 In fact, developing a non-threatening environment is very important in helping learners overcome language anxiety.
 This means that if the learners feel that they are in a context where they can practice freely, without fear of being judged, they will be much more likely to speak.

-But how can a teacher create a relaxed and engaging communication environment?
+But how can a language teacher create a relaxed and engaging communication environment?
 Starting with ice-breaking questions, telling stories or jokes to students can be a good way to progressively get the conversation going.

 Once questions have been asked, it is important to allow adequate time for students to think of a response.
 A great piece of advice that has been given in this regard is to “don’t steal the struggle”.